akd420/Medi_Camp_Client/README.md

 - There is a Contact Us page with map locations using react-leaflet.

 - There is a payment gateway system with Stripe.

+- Used Nodemailer to send emails with payment information to both the host and the user.
 - I have used Mongoose on the backend.